 Dr. Stephan continues developing injectable nanoparticle reagents, including ones that can rapidly program T cells to attack tumors.
 Ongoing research is focused on targeting melanoma, prostate, ovarian and pancreatic cancers.

-The main area of focus in our laboratory is the creation of therapeutic scaffolds.
-The scaffolds are made of a porous polymer that, sponge-like, soaks up select immune cells along with a support staff of molecules that help them multiply and activate.
+The other current focus is the creation of therapeutic scaffolds.
+The scaffolds are made of a porous, sponge-like polymer that soaks up select immune cells along with a support staff of molecules that help the T cells multiply and activate.
 Once prepared, a scaffold can be surgically implanted where a tumor was just removed or placed directly on a tumor that cannot be safely excised by surgeons.
 The scaffold acts as a reservoir, releasing anti-cancer immune cells as it slowly breaks down, much like dissolvable stitches.
 Already at their job site, those immune cells can immediately begin eliminating residual cancer cells that the surgeon couldn’t remove.
-This technology could provide clinicians with an appropriate tool to easily add immune cell therapy to a standard first-line treatment for patients undergoing cancer surgery.
+This technology is presently being developed as a treatment for incompletely resected breast cancer.

 Benefiting from the unique scientific environment at the Fred Hutch that fosters the translation of research discoveries into improved cancer treatment strategies, Dr. Stephan works closely with senior investigators, Drs.
 Phil Greenberg, Nora Disis and Stan Riddell who are conducting clinical immunotherapy trials for cancer patients.